-Potential Impact Mitigation Measures Timing Responsible Party Level of Significance After Mitigation Project implementation has the potential to impact special status aquatic/semiaquatic species.
+Dodoudiel. - 0 B4 14 1 Frequency and Df Potential Impact Mitigation Measures Timing Implementing Party Monitoring Party Duration of Monitoring Performance Criteria Project implementation has the potential to impact special status aquatic/semi- aquatic species.
 To avoid entrapment of covered species and thereby preventing injury or mortality of species resulting from falling into trenches, all construction holes or trenches deeper than 6 inches would be provided with one or more escape ramps constructed of earth fill or wooden planks at the end of each workday.
 If escape ramps cannot be provided, then holes or trenches would be covered with plywood or other hard material.
 Additionally, any pipes, culverts, or similar materials greater than 4 inches in diameter would be capped or stored at the end of each day, so as to prevent listed species from using these as temporary refuges, and becoming trapped or otherwise negatively affected.
 Any worker who inadvertently injures or kills a federally-listed species or finds one dead, injured, or entrapped would immediately report the incident to the construction foreman or the biological monitor.
 The construction foreman or monitor would immediately notify the County, which would provide verbal notification to the USFWS Endangered Species Office in Sacramento, California.
 The County would follow up with written notification to USFWS within 3 working days of the incident.
 The biological monitor would also independently notify USFWS of any unanticipated harm to any federal listed endangered species associated with the proposed action.
 All observations of federal listed species would be recorded on CNDDB field sheets and sent to CDFW by the County or a representative biological monitor.
-Mitigation Measure BiO-2: The County shall complete and/or ensure that the construction contractor implements the following special status fish avoidance/compensation measures: To avoid and minimize water quality impacts associated with a dewatering plan (should it be required), site preparation and dewatering activities will occur from June 15th to September 30th.
-This is a period of the year when NOAA Fisheries' Endangered Species Act (ESA) listed species are least likely to occur in the proj Prior to and during construction activities SCDPW Less than significant
+Mitigation Measure BIO-2: The County shall complete and/or ensure that the construction contractor implements the following special status fish avoidance/compensation measures: To avoid and minimize water quality impacts associated with a dewatering plan (should it be required), site preparation and dewatering activities will occur from June 15th to September 30th.
+This is a period of the year when NOAA Fisheries' Endangered Species Act (ESA) listed species are least likely to occur in the proj Prior to and following construction activities SCDPW/ Construction Contractor SCDPW/ Biological Contractor Once prior to construction/Following construction Comply with the condition